 Usual Care arm; ICF may be sent to participants.
-6 4.0 Chris Butler; Emma Ogburn; Gail Hayward; Ben Saville; Ly- Mee Yu; Hannah Swayze Updating inclusion criteria; updating the rationale and evidence for safety of hydroxychloroquine; inclusion of a new arm, doxycycline; AE reporting for hydroxychloroquine arm; typographical clarifications.
-7 5.0 Chris Butler; Emma Ogburn; Ben Saville; Ly- Mee Yu; Hannah Swayze Including a second primary outcome, time to recovery, change to sample size estimation, new eligibility criteria: obesity, formatting changes, blood test process.
-8 5.0 No changes to the protocol 9 5.0 No changes to the protocol 10 6.0 Chris Butler; Emma Ogburn; Hannah Swayze Addition of inhaled corticosteroid treatment arm, enrolment to additional trials, long-term follow-up, access to NHS Digital Pillar 2 test data, removal of investigators, additional trial contact with participants for up to 12 months, changes to objectives/outcomes/timepoints, removal of sampling from study
+6 (SA6) 4.0 Chris Butler; Emma Ogburn; Gail Hayward; Ben Saville; Ly- Mee Yu; Hannah Swayze Updating inclusion criteria; updating the rationale and evidence for safety of hydroxychloroquine; inclusion of a new arm, doxycycline; AE reporting for hydroxychloroquine arm; typographical clarifications.
+7 (NS1) 4.0 No changes to the protocol 8 (SA7) 5.0 Chris Butler; Emma Ogburn; Ben Saville; Ly- Mee Yu; Hannah Swayze Including a second primary outcome, time to recovery, change to sample size estimation, new eligibility criteria: obesity, formatting changes, blood test process.
+9 (SA8) 5.0 No changes to the protocol 10 (SA9) 5.0 No changes to the protocol 11 (NS2) 5.0 No changes to the protocol 12 (SA10) 6.0 Chris Butler; Emma Ogburn; Hannah Swayze Addition of inhaled corticosteroid treatment arm, enrolment to additional trials, long-term follow-up, access to NHS Digital Pillar 2 test data, removal of investigators, additional trial contact with participants for up to 12 months, changes to objectives/outcomes/time-points, removal of sampling from study 13 (NS3) 6.1 Sharon Tonner Removal of patient already taking a treatment arm medication as an exclusion 14 (NS4) 6.1 No changes to the protocol 15 (SA11) 6.2 Sharon Tonner, Hannah Swayze Inclusion of patients who lack capacity to consent, discontinuation of azithromycin arm 16 (SA12) 7.0 Chris Butler; Emma Ogburn; Hannah Swayze; Addition of colchicine treatment arm.
+Data management proportional approach.
+Discontinuation of doxycycline